francescocarlucci/s4/readme.md

 ### Usage

-Place your static files in the `./public` folder and you are good to go ;)
+Place your static files in the `./public` folder and you are good to go.

 Tested with: